 Following that, using the "FULLPROF" software, the diffraction data are subsequently treated by the Rietveld refinement method.
-The Refinement on the composites elaborated in the solid-state and by the hydrothermal process is realized assuming a rhombohedral structure with a space group R3c and a good fit was obtained.
+The refinement on the composites elaborated in the solid-state and by the hydrothermal process is realized assuming a rhombohedral structure with a space group R3c and a good fit was obtained.
 Depending on the outcomes of the refinement of the rhombohedral phase, a polyhedral model for each sample has been created through the use of Diamond software [30] and displayed beside the plots of Figures 4a and 4b.
 The refined lattice parameters are included in a full list of crystal structure parameters in Tables 1 and 2.
-The natures and typical behavior of these parameters are: Based on the following table, you can see that there is a difference in the lattice parameters that are obtained as between solid-state and hydrothermal processes.
+Based on the tables, it can be observed the natures and typical behavior of these parameters are that there is a difference in the lattice parameters that are obtained as between solid-state and hydrothermal processes.
 Moreover, the unit cell lattice parameters for the NBT (solid-state) synthesis is larger as compared to NBT (hydrothermal).
 Additionally, the tetragonality defined as (c/a), present a small difference.
 This could be explained by a correlation between the unit cell and the high calcination temperature (solid-state), which is mainly responsible for a decrease in deformations and defects and thus more room for NBT crystal to get organized and hence the volume gets higher.
 Hence, this suggests that the calcination temperature has a substantial impact on the phase structure of the NBT samples.

 Figure 4a.
-Rietveld refinement for (Na{0.5}Bi{0.5})TiO3 specimens calcined at 1000°C
+Rietveld refinement for (Na0.5Bi0.5)TiO3 specimens calcined at 1000°C

 Figure 4b.
-Rietveld refinement for (Na{0.5}Bi{0.5})TiO3 specimens treated at 200°C
+Rietveld refinement for (Na0.5Bi0.5)TiO3 specimens treated at 200°C

-Using the Scherrer' equation ($d=0.9\lambda/\beta\cos\theta$) and the entire width at half maximum (FWHM), we calculated the crystallite sizes of NBT.
+Using the Scherrer' equation (d = $0.9\lambda/\beta\cos\theta$) and the entire width at half maximum (FWHM), we calculated the crystallite sizes of NBT.
 The XRD plots in Figures 2 and 3 for the NBT (hydrothermal) sample exhibit a broad peak, meanwhile the XRD plot for the NBT (solid-state) specimen shows very sharp and narrow peaks.
 The crystallite sizes (161.31nm) of NBT-hydrothermal were clearly smaller than those (165.23 nm) of NBT-solid-state.
 The Rwp=3.67% and Rwp=3.65% for solid-state and hydrothermal refinements, respectively, at room temperature, confirm a very good refinement.

-Table 1 Structural refined characteristics of NBT produced in solid-state and hydrothermal processes
+Table 1.
+Structural refined characteristics of NBT produced in solid-state and hydrothermal processes